olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 TEST RESULT:
 [1] -> editor title changes in real time.
 Change name -> editor title changes in the same moment.
+=> complaint is irrelevant since it's not harmful.
+Aim of this test case is to verify that "push to new" and "push to existing" works properly

 **Push notification "create new"**
 1. "Edit..." resource
 1. change metadata > name / namespace / kind